Home | Workshops & Consulting | Poster Store | "Must Read" Bookshelf | Social Justice Store | Tell a Friend | Email Us

 Stage 1: Curriculum of the Mainstream

 The curriculum of the mainstream is Eurocentric and male-centric.
-It fully ignores the experiences, voices, contributions, and perspectives of non-dominant individuals and groups in all subject areas.
-All educational materials including textbooks, films, and other teaching and learning tools present information in a purely Eurocentric, male-centric format.
-This stage is harmful for both students who identify with mainstream culture as well as individuals from non-dominant groups.
-It has negative consequences for the former because, according to Banks (1993) it:
+It ignores fully the experiences, voices, contributions, and perspectives of non-dominant individuals and groups in all subject areas.
+At this stage, all educational materials, including textbooks, films, and other teaching and learning tools, present information in a Eurocentric, male-centric way.
+This stage is harmful both for students who identify with dominant culture and those from non-dominant groups.
+It has negative consequences for the former because, according to Banks (1993), it:

 reinforces their false sense of superiority, gives them a misleading conception of their relationship with other racial and ethnic groups, and denies them the opportunity to benefit from the knowledge, perspectives, and frames of reference that can be gained from studying and experiencing other cultures and groups (p.
 195).

-The curriculum of the mainstream has negative consequences for students from non-dominant groups by failing to validate their culture, experiences, and perspectives.
+The curriculum of the mainstream has negative consequences for students from non-dominant groups, as well, failing to validate their identities, experiences, and perspectives.
 According to Banks (1993), it further alienates students who already struggle to survive in a school culture that differs so greatly from their home cultures.

 Stage 2: Heroes and Holidays

 Teachers at this stage "celebrate" difference by integrating information or resources about famous people and the cultural artifacts of various groups into the mainstream curriculum.
-Bulletin boards may contain pictures of Martin Luther King, Jr. or W.E.B.
-DuBois, and teachers may plan special celebrations for Black History Month or Women's History Month.
-Learning about "other cultures" focuses on costumes, foods, music, and other tangible cultural items.
+Bulletin boards might contain pictures of Martin Luther King, Jr., or Rosa Parks, and teachers might plan special celebrations for Black History Month or Women's History Month.
+Student learning about "other cultures" focuses on costumes, foods, music, and other tangible cultural items.

-The strengths of this stage are that the teacher is attempting to diversify the curriculum by providing materials and knowledge outside the mainstream culture and that the Heroes and Holidays approach is fairly easy to implement with little new knowledge needed by the teacher.
+The strengths of this stage are that the teacher is attempting to diversify the curriculum by providing materials and knowledge outside the dominant culture and that the Heroes and Holidays approach is fairly easy to implement.
 Still, the weaknesses heavily outweigh the strengths:

 Stage 3: Integration

-At the Integration stage, teachers move beyond heroes and holidays to add substantial materials and knowledge about non-dominant groups to the curriculum.
-The teacher may add to her or his collection of books those by authors of color or by women.
-She or he may add a unit which covers, for example, the role of women in World War I. A music teacher may add slave hymns or songs from Africa to her or his repetoire.
-At the school level, a course on African American History may be added to an overall curriculum.
+At the Integration stage, teachers transcend heroes and holidays, adding substantial materials and knowledge about non-dominant groups to the curriculum.
+The teacher might add to her or his collection of books those by authors of color or by women.
+She or he might add a unit which covers, for example, the role of women in World War I. A music teacher might add slave hymns or songs from Africa to her or his repetoire.
+At the school level, a course on African American History might be added to course offerings.

-The strengths of the Intergration stage are that it moves beyond special celebrations to deal with real issues and concepts and that it more closely ties the new material into the rest of the curriculum.
+The strengths of the Intergration stage are that it transcends special celebrations to deal with real issues and concepts and that it more closely ties diverse material into the rest of the curriculum.
 But many weaknesses remain:

 Stage 4: Structural Reform

-In addition to the changes made in the Structural Reform stage, important social issues including racism, sexism, and classism are directly addressed in the curriculum.
-The voices, ideas, and perspectives of the students regarding these and all other topics are brought to the fore in the learning experience - the students themselves becoming yet another multicultural classroom resource.
+In addition to the changes made in the Structural Reform stage, important social issues, including racism, sexism, and economic injustice, are addressed explicitly as part of the curriculum.
+The voices, ideas, and perspectives of the students regarding these and all other topics are brought to the fore in the learning experience -- the students themselves becoming yet another multicultural classroom resource.
 The textbook is viewed as a single perspective among many, and the relevance of its limitations, along with those of other educational media, are explored and discussed.

 References